YinHK-gameDev/unity-learn/assets/models/Importing model/Rig tab.md

 - Create from this model: Create an Avatar based on this model
 - Copy from Other Avatar: Point to an Avatar set up on another model.

+#### Root node
+Select the bone to use as a root node for this Avatar.

+#### Source
+Copy another Avatar with an identical rig to import its animation clips.

+> This setting is only available if you set the Avatar Definition to Copy from Other Avatar.

+#### Skin Weights
+Set the maximum number of bones that can influence a single vertex.

+- Standard (4 Bones): Use a maximum influence of four bones.
+This is the default, and is recommended for performance.
+- Custom: Set your own maximum number of bones.
+When you select this option, the Max Bones/Vertex and Max Bone Weight properties appear.

+#### Max Bones/Vertex
+Set the maximum number of bones per vertex to influence a given vertex.
+You can set between 1 and 32 bones per vertex, but the higher the number of bones you use to influence a vertex, the greater the performance cost.

+This setting is only available you set the Skin Weights property to Custom.

+#### Max Bone Weight
+Set the bottom threshold for considering bone weights.
+The weighting calculation ignores anything smaller than this value, and Unity scales up the bone weights higher than this value to a total of 1.0.

+This setting is only available if the Skin Weights property is set to Custom.

+#### Optimize Game Object
+Remove and store the GameObject Transform hierarchy of the imported character in the Avatar and Animator component.
+If enabled, the SkinnedMeshRenderers of the character use the Unity animation system’s internal skeleton, which improves the performance of the animated characters.

+Only available if the Avatar Definition is set to Create From This Model.

+#### Extra Transforms to Expose
+Specify which Transform paths you want Unity to ignore when Optimize Game Object is enabled.
+For more information, see Including extra Transforms.

+This section only appears when Optimize Game Object is enabled.

 https://docs.unity3d.com/Manual/FBXImporter-Rig.html